nkBrew/push-operations-front-end-test/README.md

 - I used pure css rather than setting up tailwind or StyledComponents partially to reduce setup time, but also because I wanted to follow the mockups as close as possible

+- I chose to use only one stylesheet to reduce some development time

 - Vite was used to bootstrap the project